miltontom/color-my-posh/README.md

 . $PROFILE
 ```

-Next time and every time you open your terminal you can see my pixel art work!
+Next time and every time you open your terminal you can see my pixel artwork!